ratatatatcode/web-dev-mentoring/Day 1/setup.md

+**Before we continue learning, do you really like web development?
+Is it truly your choice?
+What makes you want to do it?
+To impress your crush, friends, or relatives?
+To be the next Zuckerberg?**<br>

+Okay... don't tell me — keep it to yourself.
+But if the answer is yes, always remind yourself of that answer when you feel tired or start losing motivation.

+Enough of that.
+I know you hate studying, but let’s move forward.
+I won’t provide all the details, but this will serve as a guide to help you start your web development journey.

+Stop using only HTML, CSS, and JS... and start getting comfortable with...

+**Express JS**

 **How to setup ExpressJS (NodeJS Framework)?**<br>
 You can either copy this or use it as a reference.
 However, installing packages yourself is recommended.
 Learning by trying is the best teacher for me.<br>